Will-McBurney/cs4720-sp24-uva.github.io/syllabus.md

 {: .no_toc }
 1. Prereq: Old Curriculum - CS 2150 / New Curriculum - CS 3140
 2. Can attend class regularly.
 3. You will be expected to learn programming languages and platforms on your own in this class!
-If you don’t feel comfortable with this, please talk to Prof. Sherriff as soon as possible!
+If you don’t feel comfortable with this, please talk to Prof. McBurney as soon as possible!

 ## Communication and Logistics